 15Five’s 1-on-1 meeting agenda allows you to enhance and streamline your one on one meetings while recording the most important learnings all in one place.
 1-on-1 agendas, including action items and talking points, are updated in real-time for both participants—in order to keep collaboration at level 5000.
-If your company settings allow, you can have a 1-on-1 with anyone in your company.
-This vital element of a workweek helps you build relationships and re-align team + individual goals.
+If your company's settings allow, you can have a 1-on-1 with anyone in your company.
+This vital element of a working relationship helps you build strong connections and re-align team + individual goals.
 The most common 1-on-1 meetings, other than those between direct report and manager, are between teammates or a dotted line manager.

 1-on-1 content is only viewable by the two participating people, regardless of hierarchy, group permission settings, or following permissions.

-You can add your direct report's 15Five answers to the 1-on-1 agenda with them.
+You can add your direct report's Check-in answers to the 1-on-1 agenda with them.
 To get the most out of the 1-on-1 feature we recommend you ask a company-wide question "What do you want to discuss in our next 1:1?
-Nothing's too big or small.
+Nothing's too big or small."

-2. You'll land on your 'My 1-on-1s' page where you'll automatically see a list of all people that report to you (if applicable) and a list of all people that you have held a 1-on-1 with previously.
+2. You'll land on your 'My 1-on-1s' page where you'll automatically see a list of your direct reports (if you have direct reports) and a list of all people that you have held a 1-on-1 with previously.

-15Five auto creates new 1-on-1s between you and your manager (or you and your direct reports) when the previous 1-on-1 is ended.
-In other words, for the reviewer/reporter 1-on-1s with your team or manager, you do not need to create a new 1-on-1 each time.
+15Five auto creates new 1-on-1s between direct reports and managers when the previous 1-on-1 is ended.
+In other words, for the 1-on-1s with your team or manager, you do not need to create a new 1-on-1 each time.
 Simply go to your 'My 1-on-1s' page and find the name of the person whose agenda you would like to view.
 If the 1-on-1 is with anyone other than your manager or direct report, you need to manually create a new one per the instructions in this article.

-4. A 'Create a new 1-on-1 agenda' pop-up window will appear.
-The window will include a drop-down menu.
-Use the dropdown menu to find the person that you want to create a new 1-on-1 with, and click on their name.
+4. A 'Create a new 1-on-1 agenda' pop-up will appear, including a drop-down menu.
+Use this menu to find the person that you want to create a new 1-on-1 with, and click on their name.

 If you do not see this dropdown and the option to hold a 1-on-1 with anyone, contact your account administrators and ask them to enable this setting.

 6. You will be automatically redirected to the new 1-on-1 agenda with the person you selected.

-8. Choose a date and (optional) time for the 1-on-1 meeting to occur.
+8. Choose a date that the 1-on-1 meeting is going to occur on.

-If you choose a date only, we recommend that you also send a calendar invite to the other person, holding the spot on their calendar.
-If you choose a date + time AND have the Google Calendar integration live for your company, we will put a meeting on the other person's calendar for that date and time.
-Again, the time fields are optional, even if you have an active Google Calendar integration.
+After choosing a date, we recommend that you also send a calendar invite to the other person, holding the spot on their calendar.
+If you choose a date + time because you have the Google Calendar integration enabled, we will put a meeting on the other person's calendar for that date and time.
+The time field is optional if you have an active Google Calendar integration.

 Add answers from a Check-in to your 1-on-1 agenda

 Go to your 'Team Check-ins' page.
-While you review their Check-ins, you can add answers to the 1-on-1 agenda with that person.
-Rename the answer with a short title that will appear on the 1-on-1 agenda itself.
-Any answers added from Check-ins to 1-on-1s will appear as talking points on the current 1-on-1 agenda.
+While you review your direct report(s) Check-ins, you can add answers from the Check-in to the 1-on-1 agenda.
+If desired, rename the answer with a short title that will appear on the 1-on-1 agenda itself.
+Any answers added from Check-ins to 1-on-1s will appear as talking points on the current agenda.

 For a walkthrough on how to add answers to the 1-on-1 agenda, see this article.

 Add talking points, action items, & notesTalking points, action items, and notes can be added directly to the 1-on-1 agenda at any time before the 1-on-1 has been ended.
-Talking points and action items can be added by either person and will appear on the other person's agenda within one hour.
+Talking points and action items can be added by either person and will appear on the other person's agenda in real-time.